ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 * `Phasing`: How alleles were arranged into haplotypes.
 * `Imputation`: How missing genotypes were imputed.

-In `ploidyverseClasses`, the `software` function can be used to add these lines.
+In `ploidyverseVcf`, the `software` function can be used to add these lines.

 ## Reference genome